Headings

 Description List

-element represents a description list.
+The dl element represents a description list.
 The element encloses a list of groups of terms and descriptions.

 - Description list term